rsksmart/truffle-integration/README.md

 ## RSKJ Docker Contribute
 1. Sign in at https://hub.docker.com/ (or register a new account)

 ## Ganache
+1. Make sure you are running the docker instance explained above.
 1. Navigate to `/ganache`
 1. `npm install`.
 This will install required dependencies for ganache
 1. `npm start` will start Ganache in development environment